ProIntegritate/Install-scripts/README.md

 # Install-scripts
-Installation scripts for Linux .NET runtime
+Minimal Installation scripts for Linux .NET runtime

 **Note: Currently requires CURL**
 You can change the scripts to use wget if you prefer that.